Tax relief on capital costs

 There are incentives for certain types of investment that the government wishes to promote, such as for converting empty spaces above commercial premises into flats.

 Various tax planning opportunities are available with capital allowances.
 It is possible to obtain allowances separately on assets which are expected to have a life of less than five years.
-This can accelerate capital allowances.
+This can accelerate tax relief.
 It is also possible to disclaim capital allowances, which can be an advantage where your tax free allowances would be wasted if the capital allowance was all used in the first year.

 Discuss with us a budget for capital expenditure, which is aligned to business goals and optimised for tax.